Sponsor A Resident

 Rem

 We don’t know much about Rem’s early days, other than the fact that he was rescued from slaughter.
 He was raised by a family who seemed to love him.
-From neighbor’s accounts, Rem (jersey steer), Sophie (cow) and Sid (goat) were all left behind after the caretaker’s home was foreclosed and they were no longer allowed onto the property.
+From neighbor’s accounts, Rem (jersey steer), Sophie (cow), and Sid (goat) were all left behind after the caretaker’s home was foreclosed, and they were no longer allowed onto the property.
 For a year, neighbors stepped in to help.
-Once we were made aware, we immediately rescued Sophie.
-A neighbor fell in love with Rem and Sid and found a way to keep them on his land, but several years later we had the chance to reunite Sophie with Rem and Sid the goat.
-Rem and Sid have a particularly special bond, with Sid snuggling up close to Rem every single night as they have for over a decade.
-All three are now seniors and will be together for the rest of their lives.
+Once we were made aware of the situation, we immediately rescued Sophie.
+A neighbor fell in love with Rem and Sid and found a way to keep them on his land, but several years later we had the chance to reunite Sophie with Rem and Sid.
+Rem and Sid had a particularly special bond, with Sid snuggling up close to Rem every single night as they had for over a decade.
 Rem and Sid have several viral videos all over the internet thanks to their darling relationship!

 Angus/Holstein Cross